As an online marketer or website owner, you already know the importance of backlinks for the success of your website.

 Regularly Update and Share Content: Consistently updating and sharing new content on your site can encourage more frequent crawls from Ahrefs and other search engines.

-3. how to check backlinks in google search console?
+3. how to check backlinks in the Google search console?

 Google Search Console provides information about the websites that link to your site.
 To check backlinks in Google Search Console, follow these steps: